About

 There's even a Finnish book that collects and explains unusal sayings that uses Svengaa Kuin Hirvi as the title.

-It was a memorable phrase, and one that seemed appropriate for an aspiring bassist.
+It was a memorable phrase, and one that seemed appropriate for a musician.
 Especially since I like moose, anyway (my family is originally from Maine).

 Red Guitars